-Many of us know Bill Gates as one of the richest men in the world, the guy who started Microsoft, an aggressive and highly successful entrepreneur.
+Many of us know Bill Gates as one of the richest men in the world.
+He’s the guy who started Microsoft.
+Mr. Gates is an aggressive and highly successful entrepreneur.
 Most of us don’t expect to have a brand like his.
-We might be striving to simply be a good salesperson, nurse, car mechanic, carpenter, teacher, administrative assistant or middle manager.
+We might be striving to be a good salesperson, nurse, car mechanic, carpenter, teacher, administrative assistant or middle manager.

 What is Your Brand?

-Your brand is made up of your name, your skills, experiences, accomplishments, college education, employers, personal attributes, etiquette, image, and your value proposition (what business benefits you achieve for a company).
+Your brand is made up of your name, your skills, experiences, accomplishments, college education, employers, personal attributes, etiquette, image, and your value proposition.

 There are many components in a personal brand.
 The first is your name.
 How well are you known?
 Your skills, experiences and accomplishments say a lot about you and what you can do for an organization.
 Your college degree is part of your brand.
 Did you go to a prominent university?

 Your past employers carry a lot of power with respect to your brand.
 Have you worked for a prominent organization such as Chase Bank, IBM, Proctor and Gamble, Toyota or Walgreens?
 Or maybe a well-known local organization in your community?
-If you are employed successfully with a well-known organization, it carries a strong brand image that translates into who you are.
-It can imply that you are a select individual who met tough screening criteria and performed in an environment of excellence.
+Your employer affects your personal brand image.
+A well-known organization carries a strong brand image that translates into who you are.
+You are someone who met tough screening criteria and works in a special company.